SMA OBSERVER CENTER

 Usually, principal investigators of successful proposals should be prepared to provide an observer on Maunakea.
 Such a visit would entail travel to Hawaii, and a stay of 3-4 nights at the summit (plus acclimation time), paired with one of our operators.
 Most proposals are queue scheduled to maximize return based on the prevailing weather conditions and instrument status.
 The SMA scheduler decides which project will be observed each night.
 It is unlikely that visiting observers will execute their own project when present on Maunakea, though the scheduler will take it under consideration if other factors are met (weather, array, etc).

 Due to awareness of health considerations, we have for the past three years halted the practice of hosting science visiting observers.
-As we transition away from these restrictions, we will start to reimplement this observer visitor policy.
-PIs of successful A ranked programs may be contacted at the start of the semester regarding scheduling of a visiting observer to fulfill this requirement.
+We are now reimplementing the observer visitor policy.
+PIs of successful A ranked programs will be contacted near the start of the semester regarding scheduling of a visiting observer to fulfill this requirement.

 Questions?